5 Tricks to a PCS Proof Home Office

 Cable companies are notorious for signing customers at promotional rates.
 The rates rise without warning some time later.
 Reviewing your bank statements will help you catch the price increase immediately.

 Digitize papers immediately

 My husband and I have this compact scanner (pictured below) and it works for us.
-I consider it a PCS proof home office electronic because it folds up into a neat little square with nothing sticking out that can be easily broken.
+I consider it PCS proof because it folds up into a neat little square with nothing sticking out that can be easily broken mid-PCS.
 It’s also wireless in case the chord gets lost in the move.

 Get a desk that hides clutter